 Three years later Patrice Leconte discovered this work, and decided to make a film based on it - Dogora, ouvrons les yeux (Dogora, open our eyes). Étienne Perruchon won an award for the music for this film.
 This led to further collaborations on film music, and Perruchon continued his work in Dogorian with further works, including Tchikidan, Skaanza and Tzùngati.

 The 2009 opera Pinocchio was inspired by a libretto created by the composer's wife, Jeanne Perruchon, based on the celebrated fairytale novel The Adventures of Pinocchio by Italian author and journalist Carlo Collodi.

 In May 2013, Ariane Mnouchkine and his Théâtre du Soleil hosted Dogorians, the musical show written, composed and conceived by the composer, directed by Bernard Cauchard.

-Étienne Perruchon died on 14 May 2019, aged sixty, following a long battle with illness.
+Étienne Perruchon died in Nantes on 14 May 2019, aged sixty, following a long battle with illness.